tonyhasson/ETZ-GDP/README.md

 * Data scarping for sites
 * Arrange the data in CSVs
 * Cleaning Data and outliers
+* Using ML, with supervised and unsupervised learning to make models and clusters
-* Analyze the data
+* Analyze the data and the clusters
 * Visually show the correlation between different variables
-* Using ML, with supervised and unsupervised learning to make models and clusters
-* Using our models make predictions
+* Using our models make predictions for the future